Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Approach to a set of bistable stationary solutions

-Up to extracting a subsequence, we may assume that the maps $x\mapsto u(x_p+x,t_p)$ converge, uniformly on every compact subset of $\rr$, towards a stationary solution $x\mapsto u_\infty(x)$ of system~\cref{init_syst}.
-According to \cref{lem:H_small}, this stationary solution must have a zero Hamiltonian, and according to hypothesis \cref{hyp_far_bist} above, it cannot belong to the set $\statsol(\mmm_0)$.
+According to \cref{lem:compactness,lem:ut_small}, up to extracting a subsequence, it may be assumed that the functions $\xi\mapsto u(x_n+\xi,t_n)$ converge, uniformly on every compact subset of $\rr$, towards a stationary solution $\xi\mapsto u_\infty(\xi)$ of system~\cref{init_syst}.
+According to \cref{lem:H_small}, the normalized Hamiltonian of this stationary solution must be equal to zero, and according to hypothesis \cref{hyp_far_bist} above this stationary solution cannot belong to the set $\PhiZero(\valueOfV)$.
 As a consequence, according to \vref{prop:infin_lag} (this is again the key argument of this proof),